secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk.md

 ### Statutory Vacation Leave

 Team members are entitled to at least 28 vacation days which consist of 20 days of standard annual leave plus 8 public holidays.
-These days will accrue from the team member’s start date.
+These days will accrue from the team member's start date.

 - Entitlement to vacation leave is pro rata for any part-time team members based on hours worked.
 - It is important for UK team members to utilize time off for public holidays as the total amount of annual leave is accrued here inclusive of public holidays.